International NBIA Symposium held in Switzerland in October 2022

 https://www.nbiadisorders.org/news-events/nbia-newsletters/62-2022-newsletters/477-2022-december-newsletter

-Fatemeh Mollet and NBIA Suisse website:
+Fatemeh Mollet and website of NBIA Suisse:

 https://nbiasuisse.org/de/8th-international-symposium-on-nbia-2/